 The Melbourne electorate of Wills is back in play.
 Or is it?
 Bob Hawke’s old inner-northern stomping ground, held since 2016 by Labor’s Peter Khalil, has just undergone a Greens-friendly redistribution.
-If the Greens do snatch it next year, it will be the party’s first federal gain via a two-candidate-preferred victory over Labor since Adam Bandt entered parliament in 2010.
+If the Greens do snatch it next year, it will be the party’s first two-candidate-preferred gain from Labor in a federal election since Adam Bandt entered parliament in 2010.

 Each of the three Brisbane stunners in 2022 relied on the Greens candidate facing the Liberal Nats rather than Labor in the two-candidate-preferred count, which meant that LNP voters’ preferences weren’t distributed.

-But in a stroke of good fortune for the ALP, the Libs turned that strategy on its head in 2013, and have preferenced Labor ahead of the Greens ever since.
-The strange decision to dump a practice that had just reaped magnificent dividends (imagine how much easier life would have been for the Gillard government without having to strike that deal with the Greens) was driven by a perception that Victorian Liberal leader Ted Ballieu’s decision to relegate the Greens — as a demonstration of political conviction — had got him over the line in that state’s November 2010 election.
+But in a stroke of good fortune for the ALP, the Libs turned that strategy on its head in 2013, and they’ve preferenced Labor ahead of the Greens ever since.
+The strange decision to dump a practice that had just reaped magnificent dividends (imagine how much easier life would have been for the Gillard government without having to strike that deal with the Greens) was driven by a perception that Victorian Liberal leader Ted Ballieu’s decision to relegate the Greens (as a demonstration of political conviction) had got him over the line in that state’s November 2010 election.

 Bandt, once in, built a phenomenal personal vote, easily big enough to withstand the Libs’ change of preference policy, and the primary vote has swung to him at every election since.
 He came second in primary votes in 2010, with 36.2 per cent, but he’s topped the primary vote every time since, and in 2022 received 49.6 per cent.
 (Fellow 2010 kingmaker Andrew Wilkie, down in Denison, now Clark, also rose from modest beginnings to enjoy massive margins.)